The Wild Flower and the Rose: Release and reception

 The single reel drama, approximately 1,000 feet long, was released on November 25, 1910.
 The film had a wide national release, known advertising theaters include those in Nebraska, North Carolina, Pennsylvania, Arizona, Indiana, Montana, and Oklahoma, The New York Dramatic Mirror was neutral to slightly praising the production.
 The reviewer stated, "It is a discursive narrative, not bound by laws of cause and effect, although it does not contradict them.
 It is amusing to see the rapidity with which a motion picture hero goes West.
 He throws a toothbrush and his pajamas into a suitcase, takes his hat over his arm, and breaks the news to his father before stepping from the living room out into the street.
 The special point of this film is the aviation exhibition, which is well handled.
 The hero is a very jocose gentleman, who smiles broadly with and without provocation.
 Other parts are adequately filled."
-The Moving Picture World spared three roughly three sentences surrounding the focus of the plot, "A love story built up around the invention of a new type of aeroplane.
+The Moving Picture World spared three roughly three sentences surrounding the focus of the plot, "A love story built up around the invention of a new type of airplane.
 The machine flies and the inventor gets the girl of his choice.
 The picture has, therefore, a pleasant ending."